Edwin Díaz: 2018: AL saves record

 Díaz's 24 saves when entering a game with a one-run lead broke the record for most in a season, which had been 23, set by Francisco Rodríguez for the Los Angeles Angels of Anaheim in 2008.
-His save number 46 of the season was part of 27 straight saves; he had a 0.39 ERA in games that he had saved in the 2018 season.
+His 46th save of the season was part of 27 consecutive successful save opportunities; he had a 0.39 ERA in games that he had saved during the season.
 On August 24, Díaz notched his 49th save of the season, setting a Mariners single-season record when he closed out a 6–3 win over the Arizona Diamondbacks.
-The previous Mariners franchise single-season saves record was 48, by Fernando Rodney in the 2014 season.
-On August 25, 2018, Díaz became the youngest pitcher to collect 50 saves in a season when he closed a 4–3 victory over the Diamondbacks.
-The 50 saves meant that Seattle manager Scott Servais had to follow through on a bet and get a haircut like that of Díaz.
-Díaz, who usually keeps the ball after each of his saves, gave Saturday's to Servais in honor of the bet.
+The previous Mariners franchise single-season saves record was 48, by Fernando Rodney in 2014.
+On August 25, Díaz became the youngest pitcher to collect 50 saves in a season when he closed a 4–3 victory over the Diamondbacks.
+The 50 saves meant that Seattle manager Servais had to follow through on a bet and get a haircut like that of Díaz.
+Díaz, who usually keeps the ball after each of his saves, gave that game ball to Servais in honor of the bet.

 On October 27, Díaz was awarded the AL Reliever of the Year award.
-He finished the 2018 season with 57 saves (leading the major leagues) and 65 games finished to go with a 1.96 ERA, 124 strikeouts, and a 0.79 WHIP in 73 1/3 innings.
-His 57 saves tied with Bobby Thigpen for the second-highest single-season saves total of all time.
+He finished the season with 57 saves (leading the major leagues) and 65 games finished to go with a 1.96 ERA, 124 strikeouts, and a 0.79 WHIP in 73 1/3 innings.
+His 57 saves tied with Bobby Thigpen for second-most in an MLB season.

-New York Mets
+New York Mets (2019–2025)

 2019

 On December 3, 2018, the Mariners traded Díaz, Robinson Canó, and $20 million to the New York Mets for Jay Bruce, Jarred Kelenic, Anthony Swarzak, Gerson Bautista, and Justin Dunn.
-He recorded his first save as a Met on Opening Day against the Washington Nationals.

-In the first half of the 2019 season, Díaz surrendered more than twice as many hits per nine innings as in the 2018 season and his ERA+ dropped from 210 in 2018 to 74 in the first half of the 2019 campaign.
-Writing for Deadspin, David Roth described Díaz's downturn as "arguably the most dramatic and most surprising" of any player's collapse to that point in the 2019 MLB season.
+Díaz recorded his first save as a Met on Opening Day against the Washington Nationals in 2019.
+In the first half of the season, Díaz surrendered more than twice as many hits per nine innings as in the 2018 season and his ERA+ dropped from 210 in 2018 to 74 in the first half of the 2019 campaign.
+Writing for Deadspin, David Roth described Díaz's downturn as "arguably the most dramatic and most surprising" of any player's collapse to that point in the MLB season.

-On September 26, 2019, Díaz allowed his 15th ninth-inning home run of the season, the most 9th innings home runs given up by a single pitcher in a single season in Major League history.
+On September 26, Díaz allowed his 15th ninth-inning home run of the season, the most ninth-inning home runs given up by a pitcher in one MLB season.
 He finished the season with 58 innings pitched, 26 saves, and a 5.59 ERA.